LowAmmo/BlueCryptor/README.md

 ## Restrictions

-The following algorithm is not available on Linux since it is not supported by *OpenSSL*.
+The following algorithms are only available on Linux since Apple considers them cryptographically broken
+- Digest: MD4
-- Digest: MD2
+- Digest: MD5
+    - MD5 is available as an insecure algorithm

 In all cases, use of unsupported APIs or algorithms will result in a Swift `fatalError()`, terminating the program and should be treated as a programming error.